 How to use WhatsApp Web on the computer

 WhatsApp has become the most popular messaging app in the world, but it has now leaped off mobile devices and onto the web.
 Many of us value seeing our messages come onto our computer screens in real-time as we work, and WhatsApp gives us that option, as well as being able to reply more easily and quickly using our computer keyboards.
 Here’s everything you need to know about WhatsApp Web and how to get started using it.

 To use WhatsApp Web, open a browser and go to https://web.whatsapp.com.
 You'll need to log in and synchronize WhatsApp Web with WhatsApp on your mobile device by scanning a QR code.
-Once the connection is made, any messages that appear on your WhatsApp mobile app will instantly appear on the web version.
+Once the connection is made, any messages that appear on your WhatsApp mobile app will instantly appear on the browser version, and vice-versa.

 JUMP TO KEY SECTIONS

 What is WhatsApp Web, and how does it differ from the desktop app?

 WhatsApp Web is the online browser version of WhatsApp mobile.
 It enables you to receive your messages on your computer screen in real-time, reply by typing on your keyboard, start new conversations and groups, and search chat histories.
 You can receive message notifications from your browser if you have them enabled in the browser settings.